 1. Can a Private Limited Company be converted into an LLP?

-A: Yes, a Private Limited Company can be converted into a Limited Liability Partnership (LLP) under the Limited Liability Partnership Act, 2008.
+A: You can convert a Private Limited Company into a Limited Liability Partnership (LLP) under the Limited Liability Partnership Act, 2008.
 The conversion must comply with MCA guidelines, and all shareholders of the company must become partners in the LLP.

 2. What is the cost of converting a Pvt Ltd company to an LLP?